This post may contain affiliate links.

 If you buy something from one of the linked sites you won’t pay anything more, but I might make a commission.

-Last month I went out for lunch with my fellow Blogging Angels and got a delicious salad.
+Last month I went out for lunch with some friends and got a delicious salad.
 It was one of those great places where you can add whatever you want and then they toss it in a big bowl with dressing and charge you an insane amount of money.
 But I don’t care, those salads are always so much better than the ones I make at home (and I make awesome salads).

 But this time, they asked me if I wanted it chopped, and of course I said yes, because chopped salads taste even better than regular salads.
 You get every single flavor in your salad in each bite.
 I watched in amazement as they fed my salad into a big machine that spit it out chopped!

 Since that lunch, I’ve been obsessed with making chopped salads at home.
-I researched all the different gadgets you can get for chopping salad and decided to try the Silvermark Toss & Chop.
-It’s like two pairs of scissors glued together with a little scoop on the bottom.
+I researched all the different gadgets you can get for chopping salad and decided to try Toss and Chop Salad Tongs.
+It’s like two pairs of scissors glued together with a scoop on the bottom.
 It also has a little clip that holds everything closed for storage – very good design.
 The blades are very sharp and you wouldn’t want to come across them while rummaging through a drawer.

 I gathered my ingredients.
 I tore the lettuce leaves, used a peeler to slice the carrots, cut the onion into big chunks, and left the grape tomatoes and chickpeas whole.